Aimini/hm-51/README-hd.md

   ![](doc_assets/timming-Tp.svg)

-  Now we get `Tp = 561` and there is an abnormal case, the data path to BR will be the maximum delay path if there is not SFR connected, let's mark it as `Tbr = 623`.
+  Now we get `Tp = 561` and there is an special case, the data path to BR will be the maximum delay path if there is not SFR connected, let's mark it as `Tbr = 623`.

   For setup up time , we have:
   ![](doc_assets/timming-Ts.svg)